Maelstrom8/Ascalon/Modding Documentation.md

 NOW - Here's the funny thing.
 You are not safe to use these mods if someone hiring your pawn also has the mod.
 To explain further on that, if I decided to make tweaks to the Augments, and release it in a list, for those who are wanting to share your pawns with others using the list - it is a game of how long until someone else using the list finds your pawn and immediately gets it corrupted!

-If you're using dangerous mods, just set to pawn to private!
+If you're using dangerous mods, just set your pawn to private!
 This should cover everything but don't be afraid to ask questions.